httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 As explained in {{!RFC8820}}, such "squatting" on a part of the URL space by a standard usurps the server's authority over its own resources, can cause deployment issues, and is therefore bad practice in standards.

-Instead of statically defining URI components like paths, it is RECOMMENDED that applications using HTTP define links in payloads, to allow flexibility in deployment.
+Instead of statically defining URI components like paths, it is RECOMMENDED that applications using HTTP define and use links, to allow flexibility in deployment.

 Using runtime links in this fashion has a number of other benefits -- especially when an application is to have multiple implementations and/or deployments (as is often the case for those that are standardised).